Odisha Mining Corporation

-Odisha Mining Corporation Limited or OMC is a Gold Category Public Sector Undertaking (PSU) established on 16 May 1956 as a joint venture company between Government of Odisha and Government of India to explore and harness mineral wealth of Odisha.
+Odisha Mining Corporation Limited or OMC is a Gold Category Public Sector Undertaking (PSU) established on 16 May 1956.
+The joint venture company between Government of Odisha and Government of India to explore and harness mineral wealth of Odisha is now a wholly state owned corporation.

 Odisha Mining Corporation is managed by a board of directors consisting of Government Directors and Independent Directors.
 The day-to-day management of the corporation is looked after by the chairman and the managing director as authorized by the board of directors.

 History

-Odisha Mining Corporation Limited (OMC) was formed on 16 May 1956 as a joint venture company of Government of Odisha and Government of India to explore and harness mineral wealth of the State of Odisha and make value addition.
+Odisha Mining Corporation Limited (OMC) was formed on 16 May 1956 as a joint venture company of Government of Odisha and Government of India to explore and harness mineral wealth of the State of Odisha.